Quantum-Accelerators/quacc/docs/install/wflow_engines.md

         If you are using Perlmutter at NERSC, you will need to set `export COVALENT_CONFIG_DIR="$SCRATCH/.config/covalent"` (e.g. in your `~/.bashrc`) because the home directory does not support file locking, which Covalent relies on.

+=== "Parsl"

+    In your activated Python environment, install Parsl as follows:

+    ```bash
+    pip install "quacc[parsl] @ git+https://github.com/Quantum-Accelerators/quacc.git"
+    ```

+    Parsl has [many configuration options](https://parsl.readthedocs.io/en/stable/userguide/configuring.html), which we will cover later in the documentation.

 === "Jobflow"

     **Installation**